AACI Public Service Award

 Completed nomination forms due

-Board president, president-elect, and cancer center director(s) of each recipient's home state will notify selected honorees
+Board president, vice president/president-elect, and/or cancer center director(s) of each recipient's home state will notify selected honorees

-Award presented in person at the 2019 AACI/CCAF Annual Meeting at The Mayflower Hotel in Washington, DC
+Award presented in person during the 2025 AACI/CCAF Annual Meeting at the Salamander Washington DC

 Please note: all dates are subject to change.